-- Report possible violations of state or federal law or regulation that have occurred, are occurring, or are about to occur to any governmental agency or entity, or self-regulatory organization; - Cooperate voluntarily with, or respond to any inquiry from, or provide testimony before any selfregulatory organization or any other federal, state or local regulatory or law enforcement authority; - Make reports or disclosures to law enforcement or a regulatory authority without prior notice to, or authorization from, the Company or the Manager; and - Respond truthfully to a valid subpoena.
+- Report possible violations of state or federal law or regulation that have occurred, are occurring, or are about to occur to any governmental agency or entity, or self-regulatory organization; - Cooperate voluntarily with, or respond to any inquiry from, or provide testimony before any selfregulatory organization or any other federal, state or local regulatory or law enforcement authority; - Make reports or disclosures to law enforcement or a regulatory authority without prior notice to, or authorization from, the Company; and - Respond truthfully to a valid subpoena.

-You have the right to not be retaliated against for reporting, either internally to the Company or the Manager, or to any governmental agency or entity or self-regulatory organization, information which you reasonably believe relates to a possible violation of law.
+You have the right to not be retaliated against for reporting, either internally to the Company, or to any governmental agency or entity or self-regulatory organization, information which you reasonably believe relates to a possible violation of law.
 It is a violation of federal law to retaliate against anyone who has reported such potential misconduct either internally or to any governmental agency or entity or self-regulatory organization.
 Retaliatory conduct includes discharge, demotion, suspension, threats, harassment, and any other manner of discrimination in the terms and conditions of employment because of any lawful act you may have performed.
-It is unlawful for the Company or the Manager to retaliate against you for reporting possible misconduct either internally or to any governmental agency or entity or self-regulatory organization.
+It is unlawful for the Company to retaliate against you for reporting possible misconduct either internally or to any governmental agency or entity or self-regulatory organization.

-Notwithstanding anything contained in this Code or otherwise, you may disclose confidential Company information, including the existence and terms of any confidential agreements between yourself and the Company or the Manager (including employment or severance agreements), to any governmental agency or entity or self-regulatory organization.
+Notwithstanding anything contained in this Code or otherwise, you may disclose confidential Company information, including the existence and terms of any confidential agreements between yourself and the Company (including employment or severance agreements), to any governmental agency or entity or self-regulatory organization.

-The Company and the Manager cannot require you to withdraw reports or filings alleging possible violations of federal, state or local law or regulation, and the Company and the Manager may not offer you any kind of inducement, including payment, to do so.
+The Company cannot require you to withdraw reports or filings alleging possible violations of federal, state or local law or regulation, and the Company may not offer you any kind of inducement, including payment, to do so.